nova0821/iotjs-wiki/Inside-IoT.js.md

 Builtin modules are very useful since it can accesss underlying system using libuv, C/C++ library, and system call.
 And it may be used for optimizing performance of CPU bound routine and reduce binary size.

-Builtin modules are initialized during [intializing step of IoT.js](#initializing-iotjs).
+Builtin modules are initialized during [intializing step of IoT.js](#life-cycle-of-iotjs) and released just before the process terminates.

 ### Native module